danlivingston/Ada/README.md

 - Postconditions – What must be true after a subprogram executes.
 - Invariants – Conditions that must always be true during the life of an object.

-Ada natively supports Design by Contract starting from Ada 2012, using aspect specifications like Pre, Post, and Type_Invariant.
+Ada natively supports Design by Contract starting from Ada 2012, using aspect specifications like `Pre`, `Post`, and `Type_Invariant`.

 ### Example